1. Main points

 Source: Consumer price inflation from the Office for National Statistics

-Download this chart Figure 1: Annual CPIH and CPI inflation rates at lowest level since July 2021 and April 2021 respectively
+Download this chart Figure 1: CPIH and CPI annual inflation rates little changed in May 2025

-The owner occupiers' housing costs (OOH) component of CPIH rose by 7.2% in the 12 months to September 2024, up from 7.1% in the 12 months to August.
-This is the highest annual rate since March 1992 in the constructed historical series.
-OOH costs rose by 0.6% on the month, up from 0.5% in September 2023.
+The owner occupiers' housing (OOH) costs component of CPIH rose by 6.7% in the 12 months to May 2025, down from 6.9% in the 12 months to April.
+OOH costs rose by 0.4% on the month, compared with a 0.6% increase a year earlier.

 Nôl i'r tabl cynnwys3.
 Notable movements in prices